Po’uk AtoniShoulder Cloth

 Information about the makers will be supplied with each cloth.

-Warp ikat, supplementary warp patterning, single panel, open fringe, commercial cotton, natural dyes.
-Ikat tied, dyed, and woven in Kupang, Timor, 2019.
+Warp ikat, single panel, open fringe, commercial cotton, natural dyes.
+Ikat tied, dyed, woven in Kupang, Timor, 2021.